-1. I wrote this essay based on the followings elements:

-Genre is Literacy Narratives;

-Audience is my professor and peers;

-Purpose is to practice English writing to effectively tell my story about literacy to the audience;

-Media are an electric document for my professor and print documents for my peers;

-Exigence is that the domestic environment in which I grew was different from my friends’ ones, and I found that it connects with my literacy development, and I wanted to hear my audience review about my story; and

-Stance to the topic is tentative because I wrote a very personal story in a foreign language, English, and I am not sure if I could deliver what I wanted to tell to my audience.
+I wrote this essay based on the followings elements.
+The genre of this essay is a literacy narrative in which I tell my childhood experience that I had never connected to my literacy before.
+The audience is my professor and peers.
+The purpose is to practice English writing to effectively depict what I want to tell to the audience.
+The media is an electric document for my professor and print documents for my peers.
+The exigence is that the domestic environment in which I grew was different from my friends’ ones, and I found that it connects with my literacy development, and thought reading is crucial for writing.
+I wanted to hear my audience review about my story.
+The stance to the topic is tentative because I wrote a very personal story in a foreign language, English, and I am not sure how my story sounds and looks to my audience.

-2. How the assignment helped me achieve the Course Learning Outcomes is:

-I tried to write this essay not only based on my own idea but also based on what I studied at the previous classes including the information in NFG, in other words, I tried to wrote it in consideration of rhetorical situations.
+The assignment helped me achieve the Course Learning Outcomes by that I tried to write this essay not only based on my own idea but also based on what I studied at the previous classes including the information in NFG.
+In other words, I tried to write it in consideration of rhetorical situations.
+Especially, I corrected the digression of the fifth paragraph caused by my subjective view that Professor Carr and my peer kindly pointed out in order to stick to describing my literacy experience.
+The advice on the grammar and sentence structure my peers gave me also helped to make my story clear and appropriate for academic purposes.